Journalism and Media Studies (JAMS)

 (EXPERIENTIAL LEARNING)

-Introduction to electronic media programming, production, and distribution.
-Audio and video production skills, electronic media distribution channels, business practices, legal and policy issues, professional standards and methods.
-Requires work at the Linfield Pawdcast Network or Wildcat Productions.
+Introduces audio and video production skills, distribution channels, legal issues, professional standards and business practices.
+Involves work at Linfield Pawdcast Network or Wildcat Productions.

 (EXPERIENTIAL LEARNING)

-Fundamentals of sports programming, production, and distribution for electronic media.
-Introduction to sports programming practices, audio and video production skills, electronic media distribution channels, business practices, legal and policy issues, professional standards and methods.
-Requires work at the Linfield Pawdcast Network, Wildcat Productions, and/or Linfield Sports Information.
+Explores fundamentals of sports media production.
+Introduces students to audio and video production skills, distribution channels, legal issues, professional standards and business practices.
+Involves work at the Linfield Pawdcast Network, Wildcat Productions, and/or Linfield Sports Information.

 (EXPERIENTIAL LEARNING)

-JAMS 015 SOCIAL MEDIA CONTENT AND STRATEGIES (1 credit)
+JAMS 015 SOCIAL MEDIA STORY LAB (1 credit)

 (EXPERIENTIAL LEARNING)